ImageMakerFoundation/ImageMaker/README.txt

    Note: ElProfesor NFT belongs to ImageMaker Foundation.
-         You can still mine .imnft file from the image, but you cannot change NFT properties in IMManager.
+         You can still mine .imnft file from the image, but you cannot change NFT properties in imNFTControl.

 6. In order to give away or sell your NFT directly use your crypto wallet.